 If you want your breasts to look fuller, consider breast lift and breast augmentation surgery.

-As a highly qualified Plastic & Cosmetic Surgeon, Dr Vlad will determine whether you are a good candidate for breast lift surgery.
+As a highly qualified plastic and cosmetic surgeon, Dr Milovic will determine whether you are a good candidate for breast lift surgery.
 If you have sagging breasts that you’re dissatisfied with, you’re a non-smoker (or you’re prepared to give up smoking at least six weeks prior to and after your surgery), you’re mentally and physically healthy, and you understand the breast lift surgical procedure, you should qualify.
-Dr Vlad will discuss all these factors, and other relevant information including risks and complications of the surgery, with you prior to your decision on breast lift surgery.
+Dr Milovic will discuss all these factors, and other relevant information including risks and complications of the surgery, with you prior to your decision on breast lift surgery.

 A breast lift may be a good option for you if: